Skip to main content

 Information noise reduction

-Lower headline density and cleaner single-theme reads across policy, markets, and event coverage — without implying conditions have eased materially.
+Lower headline density and cleaner single-theme reads across policy, markets, and shipping coverage — without implying corridor conditions have eased.

 Narrative decoupling

-Hormuz corridor friction, Russia sanctions, and AI grid strain discussed again as separate storylines with less cross-channel linkage.
+Energy-corridor stress, credit conditions, and AI grid constraints discussed again as separable storylines with less forced equivalence.

 Tone moderation

-More measured cadence across institutional, market, infrastructure, and mainstream sources at the same time, with fewer overlapping macro frames.
+More measured cadence across institutional, market, infrastructure, and mainstream sources at the same time.